Are you looking for new ways to inspire your kids to eat vegetables? It’s so difficult.

 Preparing the spaghetti:

-Wash the zucchini and dry them.
+Wash and dry the zucchini.
 Cut off the knobbly ends.
-If you want to you can peel them but I never do because I like the color it adds to the dish – a perfect edging of green plus the extra vitamins.
+You can peel them if you want to, but I never do because I like the color it adds to the dish—a perfect edging of green plus the extra vitamins.
 Fit the zucchini onto the spiralizing attachment and then spiralize.
-(It seems like magic so be sure to get the children to watch!)
+(It seems like magic, so be sure to get the children to watch!)

 Take the spiralized zucchini out of the holder and spread it out to dry it.
 (This is a great job for children.)
-My husband dries it on paper towel but I prefer drying them by rolling them up in a clean tea towel.
+My husband dries it on a paper towel, but I prefer drying it by rolling it up in a clean tea towel.
 (Some people don’t dry them at all!)
-Put it into a bowl ready to use.
+Put it into a bowl, ready to use.

 The Sauce Ingredients: